Timinator2000/Algorithm_X/09 - problem-space reduction/01 - problem-space reduction.md

 1. Only after you have exhausted all options for 1 and 2, use a combination of both.

 There are many ways to approach problem-space reduction.
-You will need or choose various data structures and build an algorithm to mimic what you would do if you were trying to solve the puzzle with a pencil on paper.
+You will need to choose various data structures and build an algorithm to mimic what you would do if you were trying to solve the puzzle with a pencil on paper.
 In the rest of this section, I will lay out a structure and a process I have used repeatedly that has worked well for me.

 # One More Round of Sudoku